hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/consensus-service.md

 ### Native fee system

-HCS is offering optional fee system for the submission of topic messages.
+HCS is offering an optional fee system for the submission of topic messages.

 ## How Consensus Service Works

 ### Message Submission

 Applications submit messages to the Hedera network.
 These messages can represent various types of transactions or events.
-If given topic has a custom fee set, then the fee is paid on message submission. (see [Topic custom fees](topic-custom-fees.md))
+If a given topic has a custom fee set, then the fee is paid on message submission. (see [Topic custom fees](topic-custom-fees.md))

 ### Consensus Process